cal-weng/Terminus-docs/docs/use-cases/stream-media.md

 - Install and set up Jellyfin for media streaming.

 ## Enable Olares VPN connection
-To achieve smooth streaming over external networks, enable the Olares VPN connection in LarePass.
-This ensures all traffic from devices with LarePass installed routes through the dedicated network, providing LAN-like speed and performance.
+To achieve smooth streaming, [enable VPN connection](../manual/larepass/private-network.md) in LarePass for your streaming device.
+This ensures all traffic from devices routes through the dedicated network to Olares, providing fast speed and stable performance.
 :::tip
 For different LarePass download options, visit [the official page](https://olares.com/larepass).
 :::